bahleg/OBSIFLASK/example/vault_example/Files editing and rendering.md

 Non-image and non-base files are rendered as download links.
 Example:
 ![[non-md-file.txt]]

+# 🥸 Obfuscation

+OBSIFLASK supports basic obfuscation for text and binary documents.
+The text obfuscation uses a repeating-key XOR, which is **not** cryptographically secure — **do not** rely on it to protect sensitive notes.
+Use it only for light obfuscation.
+Its main advantage is that it’s **git-friendly**: small edits to a document produce only small changes in the encoded file, so diffs remain useful.
+This makes it handy when you want to avoid storing plain text in a Git repository.

+To obfuscate a document, give it the `.obf` extension (see the example document).
+You can also use a command `obsiflask-deobfuscate` to de-obfuscate the documents outside the OBSIFLASK.

+The obfuscation functionality requires a key.
+It can be set for each vault using `obfuscation_key` in the [config](https://github.com/bahleg/OBSIFLASK/blob/main/obsiflask/config.py).
+By default its vaule is `abc`.

 # ✒️ Excalidraw

 [Excalidraw](https://excalidraw.com/) is a tool for creating drawings and canvas-style diagrams.